John Webb Singer: Early life

-John Webb was born in Frome, Somerset, as the only son of Joseph Singer by his second wife.
+John Webb was born in Frome, Somerset, the only son of Joseph Singer by his second wife.
 Joseph was an architect and builder, though he was listed as a mason at his son's birth, living in the Butts, and as a carpenter on a daughter's birth in 1820.
 John Webb was named after his uncle, a farmer at Roddenberry near Longleat, who had been murdered six years before.
 His father died when he was 3, leaving his widow destitute with six children.
 His family were not well off, as he received his education from the Frome Blue Coat Charity School, as a ‘hat boy’, meaning he was of charity status, educated at the expense of the trustees.
 Opposite his family home in the Butts, Frome was a foundry for casting bells.
 He made an unsuccessful attempt to cast a toy cannon in iron, but failing that made it of lead.
 In 1834, he was apprenticed for five years to a local watchmaker, Thomas Pitt.
 He managed his employer's business in Eagle Lane, just off Bath Street, and took it over in his own right as a watchmaker, clockmaker and jeweller in 1848.